alessandrocornacchia/microview-cp/README.md

 ```

 ## TODO list
-- Shared memory should be one large block, where RDMA memory regions are 4KB size and contiguous
+- Shared memory should be one large block, where RDMA memory regions are 4KB size and contiguous (done)
+- How to handle close().
+MicroView client should probably close nothing: shared memmory is managed by the uView agent
+and deleting metrics make little sense (when pod disappear, it's page will just be released entirely)

 ## RDMA in Linux: primer